Qatar

 Depreciation

-Depreciation should be calculated in accordance with rates specified by the Tax Law and Regulations.
+Depreciation should be calculated in accordance with rates specified by the Tax Law and ERs.

 For certain assets, depreciation is calculated on the cost on a straight-line basis.
-The rates of depreciation are provided in the Regulations.
-Under the Executive Regulations, more asset categories have been introduced with different permissible depreciation rates.
+The rates of depreciation are provided in the ERs.
+Under the ERs, more asset categories have been introduced with different permissible depreciation rates.

 Goodwill